ldietz08/ldietz08/README.md

 <h3 align="left">Software Developer based in Vancouver, BC</h3>

-- 👩🏽‍💻 I’m currently working on a website for a client.
 - 🌱 I’m currently learning **Next.js and TypeScript**.
-- 👯 I'm looking to meet other developers and collaborate on projects.
+- 👯 Always looking to meet other developers and collaborate on projects!
 - 📫 Reach me at: lakpadev8@gmail.com

 <h2>Languages and Tools:</h2>